How To Be More Friendly And Social

-If you see someone you know, then go over and see what's going on with them.
-Catch up with what they've been up to lately, or just talk about whatever.
+If you see someone you know, then go over and find out what's going on with them.
 Keep in touch with your friends.
 Stop and chat to your co-workers when they're not too busy.
 Maintain your relationships and show you're interested in the other people.
 If you see someone you know, don't avoid them because you don't feel like talking, or pretend not to notice them because you're worried the conversation will be stilted.
 Go up to them and chit chat for a few minutes.

 Invite people to do things with you/the group

 Be fairly loose and generous with your invitations to people.
 Be the one to invite people out rather than waiting for them to come to you first.
 Don't feel you have to know someone for a long time either.
-If you seem to get along with them then why not ask them to do something?
+If you seem to get along then why not ask them to do something?
 If you like your new co-worker or classmate, ask them if they want to grab a drink later, or come by your place to chill.
 If you run into a friend downtown, and neither of you is doing anything, ask if they want to grab a bite to eat, or if one of you is busy, suggest you get together later some time.
-Don't feel you have to know someone for a predesignated amount of time before you can hang out with them.

 If everyone at work is going out on Friday evening then ask anyone who may not know if they want to come along as well.
-If you're meeting some friends later that night, ask your new acquaintance if he wants to join you.
-If you run into a buddy on the street for five seconds, tell him that you're going to be a Dan's place later if he wants to drop by.
+If you're meeting some friends later that night, ask your new acquaintance if they want to join you.
+If you run into a classmate on the street for five seconds, tell her that you're going to be a Dan's place later if she wants to drop by.
 Of course, when you throw invitations out like this, they won't always be accepted, but that's alright.

 Make an effort to bring new people into the fold and make them feel included

 If you're out with your longtime friends and there's a new person there, take the time to talk to them a bit, rather than being more aloof and expecting them to make the effort of getting to know you.
-At the end of the night mention that everyone is seeing a certain concert in the next two weeks if they want to come.
-If there's a new person at work, fill them in on the general goings on, and let them know everyone in your department usually grabs lunch together at 12:30.
+At the end of the night mention, for example, that everyone is seeing a certain concert in the next two weeks if they want to come.
+If there's a new person at work, fill them in on the general goings on of the office, and let them know everyone in your department usually grabs lunch together at 12:30.
 Mention that you and three other people usually play football on Thursday evenings if they want to join in.

 Go to where the people are

 If you're at work and everyone is going out for lunch then go as well.
 If they all eat lunch at a certain time and place, then eat lunch then too.
 If you're at a party and everyone is talking on the front porch, go join them.
 If you're at a bar and everyone is hanging around on the couches downstairs, then you may as well be there too.
 Show you want to spend time with the people you came with.
 And once you're there, join in whatever they're doing.
-Don't hang back and get lost in your head.
+Don't hang back and focus on something else.

 Spend more time with people

 Spend time with people more often.
-Spend time with them longer.
+Spend longer periods of time with them.
 Spend time with more of them.
-If when you normally see your friends, you leave after a few hours, try spending all day with them.
-If you only see your friends once or twice a week, try seeing them three times.
+If when you normally see your friends, you leave after a few hours, try spending half the day with them.
+If you only see your friends once a week, try seeing them more often, if they're willing and not too busy.
 If you usually keep to yourself at work, and only talk to people on break, try spending time with your co-workers a little more during the workday.
 If you only see some acquaintances of yours under specific circumstances (e.g., in particular class, at a club), then try to see them outside of that situation.

-If this piece of advice seems like something you'd like to try, but you worry that you quickly get drained in social situations, and wouldn't last long, then you may want to look at this article:
+If this piece of advice seems like something you'd like to try, but you quickly get drained in social situations, and worry you wouldn't last long, then you may want to look at this article:

 Make nice little gestures towards other people

 Bring food or drinks to a party when it wasn't expected that you do so.
-Do basic things like hold doors for people.
+Perform basic courtesies like holding doors for people.
 Buy someone a drink or a shot if you're out at a bar.
 However, less is more.
-If you're overly "nice" and giving you can be taken for granted, taken advantage of, or look like you're trying too hard to please everyone and make them like you.
+If you're overly "nice" and giving you can be taken for granted, taken advantage of, or come across as if you're trying too hard to please everyone and make them like you.
 It also puts other people in an awkward situation because they feel uncomfortable taking so many free handouts.

 Offer compliments to people

-Don't be afraid to be positive and encouraging towards other people.
+Don't be afraid to be positive and encouraging.
 If someone is good at something then tell them so.
 If someone looks nice, or is well dressed, then say you think so.
 If you think someone is funny, or an interesting person, then let them know.
-Again, moderation is the key.
+Again, moderation is essential.
 The occasional genuine compliment is way better than a constant stream of try-hard ones.

 Make sure everyone is having a good time when you're out

 Without overdoing it and being a pest, put some energy into making sure everyone is having fun when you're out in a group.
 If someone seems left out of the conversation, try to maneuver it to a topic they can contribute to.
 Or if someone seems like they want to say something, but they can't get a word into a lively discussion, casually indicate to everyone that they want to talk.
-If you're doing an activity that someone doesn't seem comfortable with, try to coax them to join in (if it's harmless and you know they'll have fun once they start), or take some time to explain the basics to them if they aren't familiar with how to do it.
-If someone seems bored, or annoyed, see if you can get them to have fun somehow.
+If you're all doing an activity that someone doesn't seem comfortable with, try to coax them to join in (if it's harmless and you know they'll have fun once they start), or take some time to explain the basics if they aren't familiar with how to do it.
+Or maybe help form an alternative side-activity.